twinfoundation/data/packages/data-core/docs/reference/interfaces/IDataTypeHandler.md

 > `optional` **defaultValue**: `unknown`

-The default value for the item.
+The default value for the item to use when constructing a new object.

 ## Methods